-More than half of the nation’s population test positive for at least one allergy, according to a 2005 study published in The Journal of Allergy and Clinical Immunology.
-And while San Diegans who moved here from other regions are often surprised to find the seasonal allergies they suffered with back home seem to disappear, they might be surprised to learn San Diego has an allergy season, too.
+And while San Diegans who moved here from other regions are often relieved to find the seasonal allergies they suffered with back home seem to disappear, they might be surprised to learn San Diego has an allergy season too.
 It begins January 1 and ends December 31.

 “This region is unique.
 Theoretically, if the wind is blowing off the ocean, we should have very little pollen in the air,” says Ronald Simon, MD, an allergist at Scripps Clinic.
 “But when we get a Santa Ana wind condition, we get hit with allergens from as far away as Nevada and Arizona.
-And after rains, the trees and weeds and grasses in our canyons wake up and send out pollen clouds.”
+And after rains, the trees, weeds and grasses in our canyons wake up and send out pollen clouds.”

 Because San Diego doesn’t have four distinct seasons like the East and the Midwest, allergens are in the air constantly.
 This can exacerbate nasal allergies, triggering chronic drainage and congestion, leaving allergy sufferers vulnerable to sinus infections, bronchitis and colds.